dickyibrohim/Change-status-to-draft-when-date-in-custom-field-is-passed---WordPress/README.md

 # Change status to draft when date in custom field is passed - WordPress
-How to auto draft post in postytype "lehrgaenge" (Custom Post Type) when the date in the anfangsdatum field (custom field) is passed
+How to auto draft post in postytype "lehrgaenge" (Custom Post Type) when the date in the "anfangsdatum" field (custom field) is passed

 ### Hi there 👋
 - 🔭 I’m currently managing PT.
 CLEOVA INOVASI TEKNOLOGI